Mirza Ghulam Hafiz: Career

 Hafiz was an active organizer of the Language Movement on two separate occasions—in 1952 and again in 1954—and was jailed both times.
 In 1954, he was elected to the provincial assembly in Bengal as a representative of the Panchagarh district as a candidate of the United Front.
-He provide legal support to the defence team in the Agartala Conspiracy Case.
+He provided legal support to the defence team in the Agartala Conspiracy Case.

 Mirza Hafiz was one of the founding members of the 33 member Committee for Civil Liberties and Legal Aid, which was established in March 1974 to protect the opposition politicians and members of civil society who were facing government persecution.

 In 1979, Hafiz was elected to the new parliament of Bangladesh and was appointed the Minister of Land Management.
 From 1978 to 1982, he served as the Speaker of the Jatiya Sangsad until the coup that assassinated the President, Ziaur Rahman.
 After the demolition of the autocratic government of Hossain Mohammad Ershad, he was reelected to the parliament in 1991.
 Under the BNP, he was appointed the Minister of Law and Justice.
 He retired from politics in 1995.

 Death

-Hafiz died on 20 December 2000.
+Hafiz died on 20 December 2000, at the age of 80.